-International visitors and locals appreciate Yorkville as one of the city’s most photogenic neighbourhoods.
-Today, it is home to some of the most beautiful restaurants, bars, nightclubs, clothing stores, cafes, and shopping that Toronto has to offer.
-It is also the stomping grounds for world-class hotels.
-As a result, Yorkville is where the well-heeled flock for spa treatments, business lunches, functions, weekend getaways, date nights, and shopping trips.
+International visitors and locals appreciate Yorkville as it is home to some of the most beautiful restaurants, bars, nightclubs, clothing stores, cafes, and shopping that Toronto has to offer.
+As a result, Yorkville is where the fancy people go for spa treatments, business lunches, functions, weekend getaways, date nights, and shopping trips.

-Given the abundant luxury and convenience of this neighbourhood, condominiums in the Yorkville area (and homes in the nearby Annex) aren’t cheap.
-The walkability, lifestyle, and convenience of living in the centre of the city – combined with the beauty of the neighbourhood – makes for an everyday lifestyle that is worth every penny.
+Given the luxury and convenience of this neighbourhood, condominiums in the Yorkville area (and homes in the nearby Annex) aren’t cheap, but the walkability, lifestyle, and convenience of living in the centre of the city, combined with the beauty of this neighbourhood, makes living in Yorkville worth every penny.

-Known for its affluent demographic, you’re not going to find a place here for cheap.
-With some newer–albeit much smaller–condos being built for a lower price tag, even the least expensive condos will still cost you over $400, 000.
-The people who do live here get used to the lifestyle that Yorkville offers and tend not to leave.
-Homes here are well kept, and the late 1880’s built Victorian houses have been maintained with a pride of ownership that is clearly evident.
-Condos make up anout 79% of sales here, followed by semi-detached houses at 10% and about 6% being townhouses.
-The price in the area has stayed pretty even-keel only increasing a slight 2%.
+Known for its affluent demographic, even Yorkville’s least expensive condos sell for $400,000, and the people who do live here get used to the lifestyle that Yorkville offers and tend not to leave.
+Homes here are well kept, and the late 18th Century Victorian homes have been maintained with care and pride.
+Condos make up about 79% of sales here, followed by semi-detached houses at 10%, with 6% townhouses.

-A rather ritzy area, you will find some high earning singles or starter families looking for their first purchase, accomplished child-less professionals, retirees looking to downsize from their large suburban homes and even some celebrities.
+In this ritzy area, you will find high-earning singles, young families looking for their first purchase, accomplished childless professionals, retirees looking to downsize from their large suburban homes, and even some celebrities.

 Yorkville sits right atop the Bay subway station and isn’t a far walk from both St.George and Yonge subway stations as well.
 Want to stay above ground?
 The 6 Bay bus will take you right downtown.